cubefs/cubefs/README.md

 * POSIX-compatible

 It can be mounted by containers for decoupling storage from compute.

+And the paper has been accepted by SIGMOD 2019.

 ## Document